cekwedike/calculator/README.md

 # Advanced Scientific Calculator

 A feature-rich, multi-mode scientific calculator built with HTML, CSS, and JavaScript.
 This calculator provides a comprehensive set of mathematical, statistical, and programming functions in a modern, responsive interface.
+This project is part of my self-improvement journey to enhance my web development skills.

 ## Features